sbaik97/R_Statistical_Analysis/README.md

 3. What statistical test would you use to test the hypothesis?
 And why?
  * Repy: I would use an ANOVA test to complete this analysis for both types of fuel efficiencies.
 Also I would use the ggplot2 library to show the potential spread between different cars using a boxplot.

 4. What data is needed to run the statistical test?
- * Repy: I would need fuel efficiency data from 50 individual cars to create a sample size of data for each car in the class type.
+ * Repy: I would need fuel efficiency data from 50 individual cars to create a sample size of data for each car in the same class type.
 For example, if there was 10 cars in the class type, I would have a top of 500 data points collected for each fuel efficiency type.